Serving Jersey City, Freehold, Essex, Hudson, Monmouth, and all throughout New Jersey

 If you were charged with resisting arrest or eluding a police officer, you need an experienced defense attorney.
-At Clark & Clark law firm, we will provide the individualized attention you deserve while fighting for a positive outcome to your violent crime case.
+At Clark, Clark & Noonan, LLC. law firm, we will provide the individualized attention you deserve while fighting for a positive outcome to your violent crime case.
 Please call 844-204-2426 today for a free consultation.

 Resisting Arrest Charges